Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: ``Focus group'' attacks

 \section{``Focus group'' attacks}

-We discussed above how applying lattice reduction to a sublattice may increase the chances of finding short vectors, while of course simultaneously decreasing its run time.
-In this section we describe a principled, evidence-based approach to selecting a sublattice in certain lattice reduction problems, such as applications of Coppersmith's method.
+Applying lattice basis reduction to a sublattice may increase the chances of finding short vectors, while of course simultaneously decreasing run time.
+Given the inherent limitations in performing lattice basis reduction in high dimensions, sometimes finding an appropriate sublattice can make the difference between finding solutions and finding no solutions at all (or not even being able to fully execute lattice reduction).

+In this section we describe a principled, evidence-based approach to selecting a sublattice in certain lattice basis reduction problems, such as applications of Coppersmith's method.
 Its main idea is to deform to a simpler problem in which one can directly determine which basis vectors contribute nontrivially to the shortest vectors.
-This methodology is applied in \secref{sec:experiments} to small-exponent RSA.
+This methodology is applied in \secref{sec:experiments1} to small-exponent RSA and in \secref{sec:experiments2} to the ``Coppersmith in the wild'' smart card attack of \cite{wild}.

-This ``focus group'' attack consists of three main steps: \begin{enumerate} \item {\bf Set small parameters.} Find a regime which keeps the lattice dimension constant, but reduces the size of the coordinates of the basis vectors.
-This ensures that the lattice entries are small, which makes it faster (or even possible) to execute lattice reduction on large matrices.
+This ``focus group'' attack consists of three main steps: \begin{enumerate} \item {\bf Set small parameters.} Find a regime with the same lattice dimension, but reduced sizes of basis vectors coordinate entries.
+This makes it faster (or even possible) to execute lattice basis reduction on large matrices.
 For example, in the case of small-exponent RSA we set $\delta$ in (\ref{smallexp}) to be slightly larger than $\f 14$ (which is the point at which Wiener's continued fraction attack ceases to work).
+Of course would be desirable to improve this step by theoretically understanding in advance which basis vectors to keep (e.g., using the notion of ``helpful vector'' from \cite[Chapter 7]{Maythesis} rather to rely on experiments), but this may not be practical because of the complexity of lattice basis reduction.

-\item {\bf Check the output to see which parts of the original basis were actually used.} Figure~\ref{fig:changeofbasis} shows the change of basis matrix for the lattice reduction in Boneh-Durfee's .284 attack for a 6,000-bit RSA modulus $n$, $\delta=.251$, and $(m,t)=(4,2)$ (see (\ref{bdchoices})).
+\item {\bf Check the output to see which parts of the original basis were actually used.} Figure~\ref{fig:changeofbasis} pictorially represents the change of basis matrix for the lattice basis reduction step in Boneh-Durfee's .284 attack for a 6,000-bit RSA modulus $n$, with $\delta\approx .251$ and parameters $(m,t)=(4,2)$ (see (\ref{bdchoices})).
 The columns are indexed by the input basis vectors and the rows are indexed by the output basis vectors.
-Each entry in the matrix is plotted as orange (negative), blue (positive), or white (zero).
+Each entry in the matrix is plotted as blue/dark gray (positive), orange/light gray (negative), or white (zero).